dsa-ou/allowed/docs/usage.md

 If a code cell has invalid Python, `allowed` reports a syntax error and skips the cell, but continues checking the rest of the notebook.
-Using IPython magics such as `%timeit` and `%run` triggers a syntax error if IPython isn't installed.
-If it is, the magics are transformed into Python code and the cell is checked, if it hasn't other syntax errors.
+Using IPython commands such as `%timeit` and `%run` triggers a syntax error if IPython isn't installed.
+If it is, the commands are transformed into Python code and the cell is checked, if it hasn't other syntax errors.
-The transformed magics use function calls and attributes, so the cell will only pass the check if those constructs are allowed.
+The transformed commands use function calls and attributes, so the cell will only pass the check if those Python constructs are allowed.

 ⇦ [Installation](installation.md) | ⇧ [Start](../README.md) | [Configuration](configuration.md) ⇨